Helpful information and relevant policies for AWS Certification candidates

-To access the report, select the Previous Exams tab in your AWS Certification Account.
+To access the report, select the Exam History tab in your AWS Certification Account.
 For certification exams that use scaled scoring, you can view, download, or print the exam report from the Exam History table in your AWS Certification Account.
 In the table, on the line of the chosen exam code and exam name, navigate to Score Report to find a Download hyperlink.
 Selecting Download will download the PDF version of your score report to your device’s local download folder.
 You may either view or print the report.

 Establishing the passing score

 A criterion-referenced passing standard is determined on the initial test form using a process known as the modified Angoff technique, in which a panel of content experts estimate the difficulty of each question in relation to the minimally qualified candidate.
 This method uses the average of these ratings across the panel of experts, after significant discussion and multiple rounds of ratings to achieve consensus, to ultimately derive the minimum raw passing standard.